China-Mobile-SRv6-Research/IETF-118/SRv6OPS-Charter.md

 The SRv6OPS WG scope includes:

 * Operational Issues and Requirements: Addressing IPv6 address planning for SRv6 Segment Identifiers (SIDs), protection, inter-domain, and interworking with other technologies.
+The requirements may not be published as RFCs but may be maintained in draft form or in a collaborative Working Group space.

 * Deployment Scenarios: Considering operational considerations for various network environments and use cases.